-Ever since Amazon banned incentivized reviews, running profitable Amazon sponsored product ads has become a required skill.
+Ever since Amazon banned incentivized reviews, running profitable Amazon advertising and Amazon sponsored product ads (Amazon PPC) has become a required skill.

 In this post, I’ve compared notes with other 6, 7 and 8 figure Amazon sellers to teach you…